 3. Use metal cans to create your own magnetic Chicka Chicka Boom Boom tree your kids can use to re-tell the story.

-4. Use a pencil pouch to make a magnetic name kit for each child that they can use in the classroom on cookie sheets or at home on the fridge.
+4. Put magnetic letters in a pencil pouch to make a personalized name kit for each child that they can use to spell their names on cookie sheets or at home on the fridge.

-9. Children can spell their names in a metal pencil case.
+9. Invite your little learners to spell their names in metal pencil cases from the dollar store.

 10. Add magnet tape to a paint stick and invite children to spell their names.

 11. Use a permanent marker and a cookie sheet to create a t-chart.
-Students can sort magnetic letters by determining if they have holes or no holes.
+Students can sort the letters by determining if they have holes or no holes.

-12. Invite your kids to use magnetic letters to spell words and names in play dough.
+12. Invite your kids to use magnetic letters to spell words and their own names in play dough.

 Teach the Alphabet with Magnetic Letters

-13. Use stove burner covers to create a magnetic alphabet soup game.
+13. Use stove burner covers from the dollar store to create a magnetic alphabet soup game.

 15. Match magnet letters to objects that have the same beginning sound.

-16. Put letters and objects with same beginning sound in plastic eggs.
+16. Place letters and small objects with same beginning sound in plastic eggs.

 17. Put letters in a bottle to create an alphabet discovery bottle.

-18. Use letters on the sticky wall (sticky contact paper).
+18. Place letters on the sticky wall (sticky contact paper).

 19. Use a permanent marker and a cookie sheet to create a t-chart.
-Students can sort magnetic letters by determining if they have curves or straight lines.
+Students can sort the letters by determining if they have curves or straight lines.

 20. Try this super fun Feed the dog activity.